wujibodie/classical-Chinese-processor/README.md

 - batch: process all files in a directory (replace input w/ this); while order output by filename order
 - dpi: choose DPI for PDF conversion (default is 300)
 - model: choose Qwen model, default is qwen3-vl-plus.
-- cleanup-model: change cleanup model. script comes with Kimi K2 enabled by default, you could also add your own preference.
+- cleanup-model: change cleanup model. script comes with DeepSeek enabled by default, Kimi K2.5 as backup, but you can add your own preferred model.
 - max-pages: limit processing to first N pages
 - start-page: start processing from page N
 - resume-from: start processing from raw OCR JSON file (in case a run was interrupted).